Controlling Algae Growth

 If you want to eradicate algae from your aquarium, it is vital that you understand why it grows in the first place.
-Algae have certain needs that must be met to survive and flourish.
+Your only hope in preventing the regrowth of algae is to remedy the problems that caused the overgrowth in the first place.
+Algae have certain needs that must be met in order to survive and flourish.
 Algae require light, nutrients from the water, and a lack of predators.
-Without these key components, algae will have a difficult time taking off in your tank and, therefore, it is these areas that you should attack.
+Without these key components, algae will have a difficult time taking off in your tank and, therefore, it is these areas that you should address.

 Not only is the amount of light important in the growth of algae, but the type of lights you have also dictate its propagation.
 For instance, actinic lights began in the salt water realm, but are seeing increased use in fresh water systems.
 However, actinic bulbs can lead to algae outbreaks.
 There are numerous examples of people who switched out their actinic or 50/50 bulbs and had their algae decrease rapidly.
 Bulbs that have temperatures of 6500 K or below seem to be the best in terms of not promoting algae outbreaks.
 If you have tried reducing your lighting period and still are having algae problems, investigate the temperature of your bulbs and see if that is the root cause.

 If your tap water is not naturally high in nitrates or phosphates, then your tank may be overcrowded or you may be overfeeding.
 Your fish should generally be fed 2-3 times a day with each feeding lasting a couple of minutes.
 If you consistently overfeed, the left-over food will make the nitrates spike.
-The fish in your tank may act like they are starving, but if you are feeding them according to the 2-3 times per day schedule and you see them eating, they are fine.
 It is vital that you cut down on your feeding if your nitrates become too high (greater than 20 ppm).
 Frequent water changes will also help reduce the nitrate concentration as will vacuuming the substrate.
 A thorough vacuuming is often a key missing element in fish maintenance, but it is very useful in getting any uneaten food out of the substrate and removing fish waste.

-Before good algae predators are discussed, a common misconception needs to be addressed.
-Many people rush out to the local fish store to buy a common pleco when they see they have an algae problem.
-In general, a common pleco is not a good solution to getting rid of algae.
-The common plecostomus will eat some kinds of algae when it is young, but stops eating algae all together when it reaches a length of around 5-6.
-From this length on, not only does it not eat your algae, but it contributes greatly to the load on your tank as it produces a great deal of waste and eventually becomes a very large fish.
-This is not meant to keep you from owning a common pleco if you have the environment to house one and they are a fish you like.
-It is just meant to warn people that purchase them for the sole purpose of getting rid of algae.
-There are better solutions that exist and they will be discussed herein.
+One of the most commonly recommended algae eaters is the common plecostomus (pleco).
+Unfortunately, this recommendation is misguided and can lead to more problems in the tank.
+In general, a common pleco is not a good solution to getting rid of algae because it will eat some kinds of algae when it is young, but stops eating algae all together when it reaches a length of around 5-6.
+From this length on, not only does it not eat your algae, but it contributes greatly to the load on your tank as it produces a great deal of waste and eventually becomes a very large fish that may become aggressive as well.

 Most Recent Articles: